The Jetset Society

 Which parts of the day should be accompanied live?

-The ceremony, drinks reception, dinner, first dance and party all require different energy levels, different volume and often also different lineups.
+The ceremony, drinks reception, reception, dinner, first dance and party all require different energy levels, different volume and often also different lineups.

 How much space and technical setup are available?

-How music typically works at a wedding
+How live music typically works at a wedding

 Not every programme item needs the same amount of energy.